SQream/sqream_docs/reference/sql/sql_functions/system_functions/show_server_status.rst

    * - ``Stopping``
      - Statement is in the process of stopping

+.. include until here 86

 Notes
 ===========

 * This utility shows the active sessions.
-Some sessions may be actively connected, but not currently running a statement.
+Some sessions may be actively connected, but not running any statements.

 Examples
 ===========